2023 Digital Piano Recommendation

 Given the number of options available, some pianos will have 1 or 2 of the features that we look for, and many other features that really don’t matter in terms of becoming a better pianist.
 These include:

-Extra sounds: Assuming this piano will be used for piano lessons and for becoming a better pianist, extra sound options on the pianos such as synthesized strings or organ sounds, can be fun but are not really relevant.
-It is more important that the keyboard has a good piano sound than that it has many other sounds.
+Assuming this piano will be used for piano lessons and for becoming a better pianist, extra sound options on the pianos such as synthesized strings or organ sounds, can be fun but are not really relevant.
+It’s more important that the keyboard has a good piano sound than that it has many other sounds.

 In addition to the keyboard itself, you will also need a music stand, keyboard stand, sustain pedal, and a bench.